jerdog/streamlining-devex-revealhugo/content/_index.md

 {.r-stretch}

 {{% note %}}
-...Continuous Integration and Continuous Delivery (CI/CD) stand as transformative pillars, reshaping how software is delivered and the very experience of those crafting it.
+...illustrated here by the CNCF landscape (as of January 29, 2024) Continuous Integration and Continuous Deployment (CI/CD) stand as transformative pillars, reshaping how software is delivered and the very experience of those crafting it.
 {{% /note %}}

 ---